 Agreements with other parties

-Are you part of a research project that collaborates with organisations outside of your HEI?
+Are you part of a research project that collaborates with organizations outside of your HEI?
 You may need to set up conditions for data management in your agreement.

 Research material with personal data